Takeaway: Anal pay can be good fun for everyone – just remember to go slow, use lots of lube, and pick the right tool for the right job!

 - Prostate Massagers are a God-send for men and if anything’s going to make you okay with back-door play, it’s this.

 - Vibrators are basically the same as your standard vibrator, but are often in plug-form (as it should be if you don’t want an awkward trip to the emergency room)

-- Pumps will be a good match for prostate pleasure as well as anal pleasure for women as this one-size-fits-all toy will adjust to whatever your comfort level.
+- Inflatable Anal Plugs will be a good match for prostate pleasure as well as anal pleasure for women as this one-size-fits-all toy will adjust to whatever your comfort level.

 Now that you know the basics, check out our full collection of anal toys, and have fun!